this-isnt-me/ogPypeline/docs/source/basicformulas.rst

    * - depth_units
      - true vertical depth units (String)

-This function uses LOT pressure value, mud weight and depth to caculate the LOT equivelent mud weight.
-It takes in three value inputs(Integers or Floats) and three unit inputs(Strings).
+This function uses LOT pressure value, mud weight and depth to calculate the LOT equivalent mud weight.
+It takes in three value inputs(Integers or Floats) and three units inputs(Strings).
 To see the range of pressure units that can be input into the function see the Pressure units section under General Conversions.
 To see the range of mud weight units that can be input into the function see the Mud Weight units section under Drilling Conversions.
 To see the range of depth units that can be input into the function see the Length units section under General Conversions.
 The function returns a dictionary of the LOT with the pressure units.
 To see the range of pressure units that can be returned, see the example code below or review the Pressure units section under General Conversions.

 .. code:: python